Deathclaw: Development

-Deathclaws were originally concepted as a mixture of wolverine and brown bear.
+Deathclaws were originally conceived as a mixture of wolverine and brown bear.
 However, this design was rejected as having "way too much hair".
 The inspiration for the final design of the Deathclaws came from the Tarrasque, a Dungeons & Dragons monster.
 A decoration of the creature was located in the offices of Interplay when the developers of Fallout were looking for inspiration for the Deathclaw's design.

 Fallout 2's talking, intelligent Deathclaws were the brainchild of designer John Deiley, who had planned for them to modify Power Armor for Deathclaw use and then assault the Enclave to steal the Forced Evolutionary Virus.
 He also planned for them to enter the wider world and interact with the population of the Wasteland, giving them a far larger role in future series entries.
 However, other developers had most of the intelligent Deathclaws killed off behind his back by Frank Horrigan, an Enclave secret service member, rendering the idea unusable.
 Fallout creator Timothy Cain, as well as Obsidian co-founder Chris Avellone, have called the idea of intelligent Deathclaws "too silly" and been opposed to it.

 The design of Deathclaws changed slightly throughout the series.
 The idea of hairy Deathclaws returned for Fallout Tactics, attributed to over-enthusiasm on the part of the developers, though this was highly controversial and may have played a role in Bethesda's removal of the game's from official canon.
-Deathclaws were redesigned in Fallout 4 by art director Jonah Lobe, improving on their depiction in Fallout 3 with "thicker, more armored skin; shorter, strong-looking claws and hands", as well as "a bull-like redesign to the horns [...] and a thicker tail".
+Deathclaws were redesigned in Fallout 4 by art director Jonah Lobe, improving on their depiction in Fallout 3 with "thicker, more armored skin; shorter, strong-looking claws and hands", as well as "a bull-like redesign to the horns […] and a thicker tail".
 "Chameleons, alligators, bulls, panthers, serpents & lizards" were integrated into the final design.

 According to Josh Sawyer, design director of New Vegas, the inclusion of Deathclaws near Goodsprings early on in the game was to teach the player that they could not simply run all over the map, and had to be careful where they went.